henniferkay/Home_Sales/README.md

 # Home_Sales

 ## Background
-THe aim of this project was to determine key metrics about home sales during 2019-2022 using SparkSQL functions.
+The aim of this project was to determine key metrics about home sales during 2019-2022 using SparkSQL functions.

 ## Methods
 The home sales dataset was provided in the AWS S3 bucket that was read into Google Colab as a DataFrame.
 We used PySpark SQL functions to analyze the data.
 Specifically, we used Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.